Château-Chalon

 Château-Chalon ([ʃato ʃalɔ̃]) is a commune in the Jura department, Bourgogne-Franche-Comté, eastern France.

 The commune is perched on a cliff in the first fold of the Jura mountains.
 It is reached from the west by a road with numerous hairpin curves.
-Its location has earned it nomination as one of the Most Beautiful Villages of France.
+Its location has earned its nomination as one of the Most Beautiful Villages of France.

 Although the west side of the village is a sheer cliff, the east side slopes gently away in vineyards known for their wine, including their white wine, Château-Chalon AOC.